vyskocilm/jf/README.md

 ## TODO

-1. support for floats and bools
-2. stringify numbers    ("42" == 42)
+1. stringify numbers    ("42" == 42)
-3. Go API (WIP)
+2. Go API (WIP)
-4. rename keys
+3. rename keys
-5. flags for cmdline tool (those starting by `x-` are temporary only and will be dropped)
+4. flags for cmdline tool (those starting by `x-` are temporary only and will be dropped)
-6. better sorting support
+5. better sorting support
-7. ...
+6. ...

 ## Simple values
 ```